kevinchiu/kevinchiu.github.io/content/en/posts/1755636469288-Something-Strange-with-LLMs/index.md

 | 01/23/2024  | DeepSeek  | DeepSeek Chat                      | d      |
 | 08/16/2024  | OpenAI    | OpenAI GPT OSS 20B                 | d      |

-> **TODO** What's going on with reasoning?
+> TODO: What's going on with reasoning?
 Although every model came up with the same answer, the reasoning ones had different reasoning traces.
 Maybe reasoning is just annotating the residual stream and not actually affecting the output?
 Is reasoning real?

-> **TODO** Replicate on the smallest model that can be hooked up to interpretability tools and figure out why the wrong answer is chosen.
+> TODO: Replicate on the smallest model that can be hooked up to interpretability tools and figure out why the wrong answer is chosen.
 See if the pattern is consistent across different models.

 ### Is everyone training on the same data?